 areas of expertise

-Caren Decter is a partner in the Litigation Group, focusing on white collar defense, data security, and commercial and intellectual property dispute resolution.
+Caren Decter is a partner in the Litigation Group, focusing on white collar defense, data security, and intellectual property and commercial litigation.
 Listed in Super Lawyers as a “Rising Star,” Ms. Decter represents clients in all phases of the pre-litigation and litigation process in criminal and civil matters pending in state and federal courts around the country.

 Ms. Decter also advises clients on a range of issues involving privacy and data security.
 She frequently assists clients in their responses to time-sensitive data security incidents and breaches.

 In addition, Ms. Decter has a wide-ranging commercial litigation and counseling practice.
-She advises clients in the finance, legal, consumer goods, advertising, art, and media and entertainment industries — on fraud, contract, legal ethics, copyrights, trademark, and other matters.
+She advises clients in the finance, legal, consumer goods, advertising, art, and media and entertainment industries — on contract, copyright, trademark, fraud and other matters.
 Her recent work includes representation of an Academy Award-nominated director in litigation over documentary film rights; dismissal on summary judgment of a $30 million art fraud complaint; representation of a shareholder in a business dissolution; and dismissal of a contempt motion against an Internet Protocol Television (IPTV) provider.

 Ms. Decter also represents well-known consumer brands and advertising agencies in false advertising matters.
 She recently helped a leading household goods e-tailer bring three cases against allegedly independent online review sites for their failure to disclose material relationships with our client’s competitors.
 And she successfully represented a top credit card company in a false advertising dispute before the National Advertising Division of the Better Business Bureau.